yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 6. Select the "Azure App Service Deploy" task to bring up the task configuration panel.
 Notice the settings are the same as when we configured it for the dev environment because we cloned the dev environment to create the test environment.

-7. For the App Service name field, select the item that begins with "TailspinToysWeb-test"
+7. For the App Service name field, select the item that begins with "TailspinToysWeb-test".

-8. For the Resource group field, select "TailspinToys-test"
+8. For the Resource group field, select "TailspinToys-test".

-9. For the Slot field, select "staging"
+9. For the Slot field, select "staging".

     ![After selecting the Azure App Service Deploy task, fill in various boxes in the configuration window, including App Service name (select Deploy to slot), Resource group, and Slot.
 These values are highlighted in the screenshot of the configuration window.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image98.png "Configure the Azure App Service Deploy task")

 10. We have completed configuration of the first task.
 Now, select the "Swap Slots" task to bring up the configuration panel.

-11. For the App Service name field, select the item that begins with "TailspinToysWeb-test"
+11. For the App Service name field, select the item that begins with "TailspinToysWeb-test".

-12. For the Resource group field, select "TailspinToys-test"
+12. For the Resource group field, select "TailspinToys-test".

-13. For the Source Slot field, select "staging"
+13. For the Source Slot field, select "staging".

     ![After selecting the Swap Slots task, fill in various boxes in the configuration window, including App Service name, Resource group, and Source Slot (select Swap with Production).
 These values are highlighted in the screenshot of the configuration window.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image99.png "Configure the Swap Slots task")

-14. Click the "Save" button at the top of the screen, and confirm by clicking the "OK" button
+14. Click the "Save" button at the top of the screen, and confirm by clicking the "OK" button.

 15. Congratulations!
-You have just created a test environment and added it to your pipeline
+You have just created a test environment and added it to your pipeline.

 16. Repeat all of the steps in Task 2 to create a production environment being careful to enter "production" as a replacement for "test" and selecting "TailspinWeb-production" instead of "TailspinWeb-test" where applicable.
 Do not forget to configure to individual steps in the newly cloned production environment.